olegv101/oceansDemo/README.md

 1. run `npm start`
 1. A new window should open in your default browser. if it doesn't, open http://localhost:8080
 1. You can also build the dist files by doing `npm run build`
+1. MAKE SURE TO ADD A .env FILE AND ADD YOUR OPENAI API KEY!!!!!